kripthor/io433/README.md

 ![IO433 3D case with battery](docs/pcbmount.jpg)

 Then just solder the ESP32 TTGO module on the PCB.
 Add a battery or just use the USB cable to power the module.
 Optionally print the 3D case for your CC1101 module.
+I've made an Youtube video to show how to assemble it in less than half an hour: [IO433 Assembly on Youtube](https://www.youtube.com/watch?v=Nz-Mw6mhYjg)

 ### Assembly with battery and 3D printed case, no PCB